arunraja-hub/Preference_Extraction/README.md

 Arun Raja, Mislav Juric, Nevan Wichers, Riccardo Volpato

 ## Acknowledgements 🙏
-We would like to thank Paul Christiano, Evan Hubinger and Christos Dimitrakakis for their research advice during AI Safety Camp 2020.
+We would like to thank Paul Christiano, Evan Hubinger, Jacob Hilton and Christos Dimitrakakis for their research advice during AI Safety Camp 2020.